-Oysters have been a favorite staple for Savannahians for centuries.
+Oysters have been a favorite traditional staple for Savannahians for centuries.

 Early Native American harvested oysters, subsisting on the plentiful bivalve populations in Lowcountry waters.
 At low tide, oysters can be seen rising from tidal saltmarsh creeks throughout the area.
-In fact, Savannah’s waters have traditionally been considered some of the richest oystering areas along the Atlantic coast, with a number of oyster canning factories once operating throughout the region.
+In fact, Savannah’s waters have traditionally been considered some of the richest oystering areas along the Atlantic coast.
+A number of oyster canning factories once operated throughout the region.

-The hot oysters can be shucked with an oyster knife, dipped into drawn butter or cocktail sauce or simply enjoyed au natural.
-The briny flavor offers a delicious taste of the Lowcountry – plus, they are loaded with nutrients.
+Shuck the hot oysters with an oyster knife.
+Dip them into drawn butter or cocktail sauce or simply enjoyed au natural.
+The briny flavor offer a delicious taste of the Lowcountry.
+Plus, they contain lots of nutrients.
 One of the most nutritionally well-balanced foods, oysters contain protein, carbohydrates and lipids and are an excellent source of Vitamin A, thiamin, riboflavin, niacin, Vitamin C and Vitamin D.